 Before submitting your profile for approval, make sure to take up few tests and try to pass them.

-Even if you fail, there is no harm done as the test results can be selectively hidden from the profile.
+Even if you fail, there is no harm.
+One can hide the test selectively from the profile.

-It is a total win-win scenario for the freelancer because if you pass, it weighs high on the profile but if you don’t pass, there is no harm done.
-One can hide them temporarily and prepare the topic and take the test again after few days.
+It is a total win-win scenario for the freelancer because if you pass, it weighs high on the profile but if you fail, there is no harm done.
+One can hide them temporarily and prepare the topic and retake the test after few days.

 6. Add Portfolio / Project